fellstat/ipc/paper.md

 q$consumer$consume()
 ```

-This package can be applied to high performance computing environments, easily allowing parallel worker processes to communicate partial results or progress to the main thread; however, particular focus is paid to the use case of supporting asynchronous web based user interfaces ([@shiny]).
+This package can be applied to high performance computing environments, easily allowing parallel worker processes to communicate partial results or progress to the main thread.
+This functionality can be used to supporting interactive diagnostics and progress for parallelized functions.
+Particular focus is paid to the use case of supporting asynchronous web based user interfaces ([@shiny]).

 ### Use in Shiny